 A SaaS company has excellent traditional SEO metrics: top-3 rankings for primary keywords, strong domain authority, growing organic traffic.
 Their Semrush dashboard looks great.

 But when potential customers ask ChatGPT "What are the best tools for [their category]?", the company doesn't appear.
 A smaller competitor with weaker SEO metrics but better-structured content and Schema markup consistently gets recommended by AI engines.
+The best ai seo tools 2026 would have identified this critical visibility gap.

 The SEO tool reports everything is fine.
 Meanwhile, an increasingly important discovery channel generates zero awareness for the brand.